Debraj Roy College

 Debraj Roy College (informally known as D. R. College) is an autonomous college and a leading public institution of higher education established in 1949 at Jonaki Nagar in Golaghat.
 Affiliated to Dibrugarh University, the college has 15 departments running Higher Secondary and Undergraduate programmes both in Science and Arts.
 The college has a current enrollment of more than 2500 students.
 The college was ranked 4th among the colleges of Assam by Career360 in 2016.

-History

-Debraj Roy College came into being in the wake of independence of the country around 1949.
-In the post independence period, there was a surging atmosphere of great joy and excitement all over the country and this tempo was also felt in an isolated and sleepy town like Golaghat.

-There was a craze for higher education among all sections of the people, particularly the students.
-At that time, there was only one college at Jorhat for the upper Assam region.
-Higher education was out of reach for the general students of this educationally backward district.
-This consideration led some spirited persons of the district to establish a college at Golaghat.
-The institution may be regarded as the brain child of Ayodhya Prasad Goswami, who was a student leader, Biplobi Bir Sankar Baruah, a revolutionary leader of the freedom movement, Golap Ch.
-Goswami, Dr. Promodaviram Das, Jadunath Saikia, etc. The college was named after the late Debraj Roy, the founder of Bogidhala Tea & Trading Company, Goalghat, in whose memory his son Surendra Nath Ray, the then M.D. of Bogidhala Tea & Trading Company, donated an amount for the construction of the main building of the college.

 Academics

 Besides higher secondary classes for both arts and science streams, the college offers option for studies at undergraduate level FYUGP in both arts and science streams.
 Post-graduate studies have been introduced in 10 departments of the college from the academic year 2024-25.
 The college also has the provision for Doctoral Research in Life Sciences under faculty research supervisors of the college under Dibrugarh University.

 Departments

 There are 15 academic departments in the college which offer both major and core courses in science as well as arts streams.
 The academic departments of the college are: